Fovvy/Fovvy/README.md

 I also enjoy attending hackathons and coding competitions, as it's a great opportunity to try out new technologies, meet new people and consume a lot of free caffeine.

-I have a small homelab, which I'm using to learn more about system administration, and host my own services.
+I have a small homelab, which I'm using to learn more about system administration, and host my own services & tools.

 When I'm not at the keyboard, I like playing the piano, travelling and getting my hands in the soil 🌱.